 The FW distillery relies on an HVAC system consisting of a small split unit with 4-ton capacity and 4 large split units with 7.5 tons of capacity each to heat and cool the distillery and tasting room.
 The large units utilize refrigerant R-410A for cooling, which is considered to be a high global warming potential (GWP) refrigerant and would yield higher greenhouse gas (GHG) emissions if vented to the atmosphere as compared to low GWP refrigerants.
-However, the system is a closed loop, limiting any potential emissions associated with refrigerant to leaking conditions.
-FW performs all necessary preventative maintenance to reduce risk of leaking.
+However, the system is a closed loop, meaning that any potential emissions associated with refrigerant leaking are limited.
+FW performs all necessary preventative maintenance to reduce the risk of leaking.

-To reduce demand on the HVAC system, the FW team aims to keep a low temperature differential between outside and inside (E.g. thermostat in the distillery set to 80° F in summer conditions rather than comfort cooling the process area).
+To reduce demand on the HVAC system, the FW team aims to keep a lowtemperature differential between the outside and the inside (e.g., thermostat in the distillery is set to 80° F in summer conditions rather than comfort cooling the process area).
 There are sensors on all doors to the outside that monitor when doors are open, even partially, to prevent HVAC usage when doors are open.
-The City of Austin required the installation of low level vents in the distilling area to reduce fire and alcoholic vapor risks; the vents also take in cooled air.
-To increase HVAC efficiency and minimize uptake of cooled air by the vents, FW may consider installing alcoholic vapor monitors to reduce run time of the vents.
+The City of Austin required the installation of low-level vents in the distilling area to reduce fire and alcoholic vapor risks; the vents also take in cooled air.
+To increase HVAC efficiency and minimize uptake of cooled air by the vents, FW is considering installing alcoholic vapor monitors to reduce the run-time of the vents.